curiouselectric/LineFollowingRobot/LineFollowingRobot-Instructions/LineFollowingRobot_Instructions.rst

 More technical information can be found via **www.curiouselectric.co.uk**

-The GITHUB repository for all these files is: **https://github.com/curiouselectric/soldersolar**
+The GITHUB repository for all these files is: **www.github.com/curiouselectric/soldersolar**

-This kit has been designed and produced by:
+This kit has been supplied by:

 .. image:: Photos/CuriousElectricCompany_Logo_Round_Logo_sm.png?raw=true
-   :width: 400px
+   :width: 200px
+   :align: middle

-..
+.. class:: center

-   The Curious Electric Company
+**The Curious Electric Company**

 hello@curiouselectric.co.uk

 www.curiouselectric.co.uk

-   Hopkinson,

-   21 Station Street,

-   Nottingham,

-   NG2 3AJ, UK
+Hopkinson, 21 Station Street, Nottingham, NG2 3AJ, UK